 Just make sure you go into these sale days armed with a list.
 Only buy something if you have a specific person in mind.
 Avoid impulse buys and don’t be seduced by holiday sales pitches.
 Stick to the list.

-If you aren’t keen on eliminating gift giving, but want to cut back even more, buy group gifts.
+If you want to cut back but aren’t keen on eliminating gifts, buy group gifts.
 This means that instead of buying a gift for each person in your family, you buy one gift that the whole family can enjoy.
 This could be a game, tickets to an amusement park, or a new television.
-Think of something in your home that everyone has wanted to get or to upgrade, and look for a good deal on that thing.
+Think of something in your home that everyone has wanted to get or to upgrade, and look for a good deal.

 Buying the things on your loved ones’ wish lists may make an impression in the short term, but often those gifts are forgotten in the long term.

 “Homemade gifts, potentially less expensive than those bought in store, can generate every bit as much gratitude, or even more so,” says Hamrick.
 “People appreciate the time, thought and effort that goes into making them.”

 Start a holiday tradition that you and your loved ones can enjoy every year.
 These experiences usually don’t cost anything but time.
 However, what they give in memorable moments is priceless.